thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 - We don't have to have EVERYTHING riding on the stability of R1 and R2 as they are already handling the eBGP.
 We'll configure R5 and R6 in the enterprise core as the RRs, so that all 4 iBGP routers can communicate and learn all internal routes.

 Adding first iBGP neighbor R2.
-The 'remote-as' command defines what AS the neighbor belongs to.
+The `remote-as` command defines what AS the neighbor belongs to.

 The AS number in command will determine whether the routers establish an eBGP or iBGP session.

-We also need the 'update-source' command to tell router to use loopback0 address when talking to BGP neighbors
+We also need the `update-source` command to tell router to use loopback0 address when talking to BGP neighbors

 R1
 ```